merkle-open/generator-nitro/packages/project-nitro/src/patterns/atoms/image/readme.md

 -   Initially a loader should be visible
 -   Image should be loaded on entering the view
--   Taken image size depends on your screen resolution and viewport size
+-   Taken image size depends on your screen resolution and container size